 Got a big surf trip planned?
+Or maybe you just want to improve your fitness so you can catch more waves at your local break.
 Strength and endurance in the right muscles will make a huge difference in your ability to catch waves and recover from long days in the ocean.
 We have taken a lot of surf trips and know how much power and strength it takes to catch waves, plus the amount of attention you need to give to some of the smaller muscle groups so you don’t end up hurt.

 Here’s what Gabi and I will be doing for the next 3 weeks to get ready to spend a week surfing our brains out 🏄🏽♀️😊

 If this is your first surf trip there are a few key pointers to keep in mind.
 First of all, surfing is not easy, and the biggest thing I notice while watching beginners in surf schools around the world is that most beginners can’t paddle hard enough.
 So your first assignment is to get better at paddling.

 Alternate your lap in the pool between 5 minutes at a moderate pace with short sprints for one lap.
 This will build your anaerobic system and will transfer over to the surfboard.
 Second, get good at holding your breath and being comfortable underwater.
 Practice breath holds in the pool, but don’t push so hard that you blackout!
 Last, you want to make sure you have the right wetsuit for the water.
 Sure, a hand-me-down wetsuit will get the job done but a good wetsuit can make all the difference in your surf game.
 If you’re surfing somewhere colder, you’ll need something a bit thinker to make sure you don’t turn into an icicle.

 Be sure to check out our blog Best Women’s Wetsuits here